yuccafrita/final-project-ice-cream/README.md

 The average price of an ice cream cone in the U.S. is in the middle range.
 NYC $2; LA $1.75.
 <iframe src="https://yuccafrita.github.io/final-project-ice-cream-leaflet-map/" width="800" height="800"></iframe>

+Base: 34 countries.
 Source: http://www.esquire.com/food-drink/a20565/world-ice-cream-prices/.
-BY ERIC VILAS-BOAS.
-Last updated on: March 14, 2013.
+BY Eric Vilas-Boas, last updated on: March 14, 2013.

 ## visualization